You are about to leave the Herb Pharm website. The website will open in a new browser window.

 Please select "OK" to continue to the website, or close this box to return to Herb-Pharm.com.

-Three to four days later, that egg hatches and a larva emerges.
-The caterpillars then spend up to two weeks eating as much as they can.5
+Within four days, the egg hatches and a larva emerges.
+The caterpillars spend up to two weeks eating voraciously.

-Last summer, we raised and released 138 butterflies.
-While most of them head north following the warming weather, those that eclose at the end of the season head back south.
+We place a small wing-safe tag on the bottom of each butterfly’s left wing, to help researchers track their migratory patterns.
+Then we release the adult butterflies into the wild, so they can continue their population's grand migration.
+In the summer of 2021 alone, we raised and released 138 butterflies.
+While most of them head north when the weather warms again, those that eclose at the end of the season return south.
 Butterflies born on our farms have been sighted more than 700 miles away in southern California.

 If you want to help the monarch butterflies in your area, you can create a Monarch Butterfly Waystation in your own garden.
 Visit MonarchWatch.org to learn more.